2tracks/DCDMilestone_Project-Cookbook/README.md

 # My Cookbook - Data Centric Milestone Project 3 for Code Institute
-In this project I choose to make a online cookbook 'My Cookbook' it's designed to enable user to store their recipes online so whenever you need an idea for cooking just grap your best recipes wherever you are.
+In this project I chose to make a online cookbook 'My Cookbook' it's designed to enable user to store recipes online so whenever you need an idea for cooking just grap your best recipes wherever you are.

 ## UX